 The backhand counterpart of the Forehand Loop is known as the Backhand Loop.
 This stroke is fast gaining traction among table tennis players, especially at the professional level.

-It is a basic skill in ping pong that is essentially an advanced topspin stroke.
-It is derived from the Backhand Drive, so it is a great idea to master the Backhand Drive before learning the Backhand Loop.
+The Backhand Loop is an essential skill in ping pong that is essentially an advanced topspin stroke.
+It is derived from the Backhand Drive, so it is a great idea to master it before learning the backhand loop.

 How to Do the Backhand Loop in Table Tennis?